Holmqvist1990/go-inline-html/README.md

 # GO-INLINE-HTML!

+Inlines HTML files into Go variables.

-Replaces the content of []byte variables in Go files with their HTML counterpart based on a filename-to-variablename relationship.
+Replaces the content of []byte variables in Go files with their HTML counterpart, based on a filename-to-variable-name relationship.
+Support multilines, does not compress HTML.

 ## Usage.
 ```